awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/quick-installation.md

    java -jar ./GreengrassInstaller/lib/Greengrass.jar --version
    ```

+**Important**  <a name="installer-folder-2.4.0-warning"></a>
+If you install a version of the Greengrass nucleus earlier than v2\.4\.0, don't remove this folder after you install the AWS IoT Greengrass Core software\.
+The AWS IoT Greengrass Core software uses the files in this folder to run\.
+If you downloaded the latest version of the software, you install v2\.4\.0 or later, and you can remove this folder after you install the AWS IoT Greengrass Core software\.

 ## Install the AWS IoT Greengrass Core software<a name="run-greengrass-core-v2-installer"></a>

 Run the installer with arguments that specify to do the following:
-+ Create the AWS resources that the core device requires to operate\.
++ <a name="install-argument-aws-resources"></a>Create the AWS resources that the core device requires to operate\.
-+ <a name="install-argument-component-default-user"></a>Use the `ggc_user` system user and `ggc_group` system group to run software components on the core device\.
-The installer creates this default user and group if they don't exist\.
++ <a name="install-argument-component-default-user"></a>Specify to use the `ggc_user` system user to run software components on the core device\.
+On Linux devices, this command also specifies to use the `ggc_group` system group, and the installer creates the system user and group for you\.
-+ <a name="install-argument-setup-system-service"></a>Install the software as a system service that runs on boot, if your device has the [systemd](https://en.wikipedia.org/wiki/Systemd) init system\.
++ <a name="install-argument-system-service"></a>Set up the AWS IoT Greengrass Core software as a system service that runs as boot\.
+On Linux devices, this requires the [Systemd](https://en.wikipedia.org/wiki/Systemd) init system\.

 To set up a development device with local development tools, specify the `--deploy-dev-tools true` argument\.
 The local development tools can take up to a minute to deploy after the installation completes\.